Moda007/FgSegNet_colab/README.md

-## This is a repo adds notebook for training FgSegNet in google colab
+## This is a repo adds notebook for training FgSegNet in google colab (in progress)
 ## Official FgSegNet repo link is: https://github.com/lim-anggun/FgSegNet
 ### Below readme is the same as the official one